joshreini1/fantasy_intellectuals/README.md

 Input data will eventually come from blogs, podcasts, books, articles and twitter.
 I will start with twitter because it is the most tractable to ingest.

+To collect tweets, I will use the search tweets  method to sample from tweets around specific topics.
+I will then manually tag a set of tweets to use as training data.

 ## Scoring

+Utilizing the manually generated training data, I will consider various multi-class text classification models including logistic regression, word2vec and linear support vector macine (LVSM).
+To evaluate the models, I will maximize precision because I am more concerned about anti-intellectualism being improperly rewarded given the natural inclination for these posts to spread.

 ### Scoring Philosophy